Matar Pulao (Peas Pulao) – 20-Minute Prep!

 So I find it interesting that I have so many food-forward memories from it.
-Details I gathered passively, half-heartedly, are now proving useful for the blog.
+Details I gathered passively, half-heartedly, are now proving useful.

 I wasn’t in research mode when trying Manchurian or sipping Kashmiri Chai or taking note of the seasonal winter produce.
 I wasn’t thinking much while I ravenously ate my aunt’s Matar Pulao late one night, except “Why is this Matar Pulao better than any I’ve had in America“?
 (I later discovered their fresh, hand-shelled peas beat our frozen ones any day).

 Little did I know that almost a year later, that particular pulao would strike my memory and prompt me to call my aunt for the recipe.
 And her tips would help me level up my Matar Pulao and present it to you today.

 - Black cardamom and Cinnamon are her essential whole spices.
 As always, the whole spices have to bloom in the hot oil.

 - Unlike Chicken Pulao, which you wouldn’t dare clutter with ground spices, Matar Pulao takes well to a light sprinkle of of garam masala and black pepper.

 - Once you add the peas, try not to sauté too long or they’ll lose their vibrant color.

 - If you can find them (I can’t), try to use fresh peas.
 I settle for the best quality frozen peas.